cameronmcelfresh/cameronmcelfresh.github.io/index.md

 ## Research

 ---
-My research has touched on a number of areas, ranging from simulation of high-temperature creep in nanopillars to design and fabrication of a submerged spark-discharge apparatus.
-My recent publications.

 At UCLA I am focused on developing computational methods to simulate material plasticity in environments that are difficult (or impossible) to experimentally observe - including [high-temperature creep](/creep_page), [dislocation avalanches](/avalanche_page), and [high-strain rate deformation](/sample_page).